judering/judering.github.io/live/index.md

 - Kate Ellis - premiere performance at Birr Music Festival, Offaly, 3rd May, 2019

 ## Dusting the Moth (2018) for Mary Dullea - solo piano
-- performed by Alex Raineri at [Brisbane Music Festival](https://brismusicfestival.com/3-mirage/) on the 27 November at 7.30pm
+- performed by Alex Raineri at [Brisbane Music Festival](https://brismusicfestival.com/3-mirage/) on the 27 November, 2019, at 7.30pm
 - Mary Dullea premiered this piece at Glanleam House, Valentia island as part of the Chamber Music on Valentia festival 17th August 2018.

 ## The Black Stone Sinks Deeply (2018) for Silver Kites - vocal trio